Bazigar

 - Healthcare Barriers

-- Barriers include economic constraints, lack of access to healthcare facilities, and cultural stigma around certain medical treatments.
+- Barriers include limited access to healthcare facilities, economic constraints, and societal stigma.

 - Education And Learning Styles

-- Education is increasingly valued among the Bazigar, though access can be limited by economic and social factors.
-Learning often occurs through storytelling and practical experience.
+- Education is increasingly valued, though traditional roles can limit formal education opportunities.
+Learning often occurs through oral traditions and practical experiences.

 - Learning Styles